 Bratton named AP's US West deputy director for newsgathering

-The Associated Press has named Anna Jo Bratton as deputy director of newsgathering for the U.S. West, a new position overseeing breaking news and enterprise across all media formats in 13 states.
-The appointment was announced Wednesday by Anna Johnson, AP's news director of the West region.
+Anna Jo Bratton poses for a photo at her office in Phoenix, Tuesday, May 16, 2017.
+The Associated Press has named Bratton as deputy director of newsgathering for the U.S. West, a new position overseeing breaking news and enterprise across formats in 13 states.

 Add your comments below